 Rehabilitation of AC joint separation injuries

-The following guidelines are for information purposes.
-We recommend seeking professional advice.
 Initially complete rest, immobilization and regular application of ice or cold therapy is important to reduce pain and inflammation.

-When can I start rehab exercises?
+When can I start AC joint sprain exercises?

 - Mobility exercises can begin only once shoulder movement is pain-free.

 - This will normally be 7-14 days for grades 1 and 2 sprains.